lmartak/distill-nn-tree/README.md

 ```

 ## Results
-The table below summarizes results as produced and presented in [mnist.ipynb](mnist.ipynb), but no exhaustive hyperparameter search was performed, so there is lot of space for improvement.
+The table below summarizes results as produced and presented in [mnist.ipynb](mnist.ipynb), but no exhaustive hyperparameter search was performed, so there is space for improvement.

 | Model          | Depth | Labels | Batch size | Epochs | Accuracy |
 |----------------|-------|--------|------------|--------|----------|